Ja'Markis Weston: Professional career

+New York Jets

 After going unselected in the 2025 NFL draft, Weston signed with the New York Jets as an undrafted free agent.
 He was placed on injured reserve on August 26, 2025, and activated on October 18.
-He made his NFL debut in the team's Week 7 game against the Carolina Panthers, recording one tackle.
+Weston made his NFL debut in the team's Week 7 game against the Carolina Panthers, recording one tackle.
+On November 22, Weston was waived by the Jets.

+Seattle Seahawks

+On December 2, 2025, Weston was signed to the Seattle Seahawks' practice squad.
+On February 12, 2026, he signed a reserve/futures contract with Seattle.
+Weston was waived by the Seahawks on August 1.